plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

 Make an entry on the CHANGES.rst file.

-7. Create a test-setup that tests in Python 2 and Python 3
+7 Create A Test Setup That Tests In Python 2 And Python 3
 ----------------------------------------------------------

 TBD: Run tests on with `tox` on travis for Python 2.7, 3.6 and 3.7

-A example for a tox-setup can be found in https://github.com/collective/collective.ifttt/pull/82
+An example for a tox-setup can be found in https://github.com/collective/collective.ifttt/pull/82

 Database Migration